KMOX: Talk radio pioneer

 Karen Carroll was general manager from 1998 until 2003, when Tom Langmyer was promoted to the top position.
 Langmyer left in 2005 to become vice president/general manager of WGN Radio in Chicago.
 Dave Ervin managed the station from 2005 to 2008.
 Becky Domyan later became the Vice President and Market Manager for KMOX and sister stations KEZK and KYKY.

 KMOX started broadcasting in HD Radio in May 2006.
-For many years, KMOX broadcast using C-QUAM's AM Stereo technology, but stereo transmissions ended in the spring of 2000.
+In 1988, KMOX broadcast using C-QUAM's AM stereo technology, but stereo transmissions ended in the spring of 2000.

-On January 30, 2012, Jon Grayson's Overnight America, based at KMOX, and also airing on CBS stations WCCO in Minneapolis and KDKA in Pittsburgh, became a nationally syndicated program with several dozen stations airing it across the country.
-The syndication was discontinued in 2017, but the show continued to air late nights on KMOX for several more years.
+On January 5, 2009, KMOX became the home base for Jon Grayson's Overnight America, which CBS Radio internally syndicated to WBZ in Boston, WCCO in Minneapolis, and KDKA in Pittsburgh.
+On January 30, 2012, Overnight America began to be syndicated by Dial Global, expanding its distribution beyond KMOX, WCCO, and KDKA.
+(Note: The program had been canceled by WBZ in late January 2009, after listener protests led to the restoration of its previous local overnight program.)
+The syndication was discontinued by Westwood One at the end of 2016, but Grayson continued to air locally on KMOX until February 13, 2007.

 Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 The Entercom acquisition ended KMOX's 88 years of CBS ownership.